Matt-Crow/GEARSJava/README.md

   memory.
 If it is needed, I'll want to rewrite it so it's harder to forget to implement a deserializer for each new serializable class.
 A unit test could work.
+* the gui.console package is incomplete, needing commands that accept arguments

 ## Controls